awaisathar/yauk/README.md

 A [demo can be seen here](http://awaisathar.github.io/yauk) as well as on [urduthesaurus.com](http://urduthesaurus.com)

+Yes, this is a quick hack.
 Yes, it has bugs.
-Mobile version doesn't work perfectly.
+It may not work perfectly.
 Please contribute: I accept pull requests.